jpdery/moobile-core-doc/Source/Guides/UsingTransitions.md

 		rootViewController.pushViewController(new ViewControllerOne);
 	});

-This creates a view controller stack and push an instance of `ViewControllerOne` *without* a transition.
+This creates a view controller stack and pushes an instance of `ViewControllerOne` *without* a transition.

 ## Adding a transition

-The next step is to add a `tap` event on the buttons to show the next view controller and come back to the first one.
+The next step is to add a `tap` event on both buttons.
+This will allow to push the second view controller and return to the first one.

 	var ViewControllerOne = new Class({